Ōwairaka/Mt Albert tree protesters slammed as 'woke, entitled Pākehā' at maunga hui

 "This is not a Māori versus Pākehā thing.
 The TMA exists to address terrible past, but also has a responsibility for benefit of all people of Auckland."

-TMA chair Paul Majurey said he was "saddened" majority of the protesters opted not to attend,
+TMA chair Paul Majurey said he was "saddened" majority of the protesters opted not to attend.

 "Had the group been there and heard the different worldviews that may have helped bring a resolution."